pivotal/docs-tap/set-up-namespaces.md

     kubectl create secret docker-registry registry-credentials --docker-server=REGISTRY-SERVER --docker-username=REGISTRY-USERNAME --docker-password=REGISTRY-PASSWORD -n YOUR-NAMESPACE
     ```

-   **Note:** If you are installing on AWS with EKS and choose to leverage (IAM Roles for Kubernetes Service Accounts)[https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html] instead of secrets, this step is not required.
-You will specify the Role ARN in the next step.
+    >**Note:** If you install Tanzu Application Platform on AWS with EKS and use [IAM Roles for Kubernetes Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) instead of secrets, this step is not required.
+You can specify the Role ARN in the next step.

 2. Add secrets, a service account to execute the supply chain, and RBAC rules to authorize the service account to the developer namespace by running: